rmanalan/iodocs/README.md

 3. "protocol" key value is either *http* or *https*

-4. "baseURL" key value is the host name of the API calls (should not include protocol)
+4. "host" key value is the host name of the API calls (should not include protocol or port number)

 5. "publicPath" key value is the full path prefix prepended to all method URIs.
 This value often includes the version